vladavilov/playground/risk-analytics-agent/ai_docs/FinCalculations_part.md

     - `state_tax_receipts_yoy_growth`: `float` - Year-over-year growth in tax receipts for the relevant state.
 Sourced from state financial reports or rating agency data.
     - `state_budget_surplus_deficit_as_pct_of_gsp`: `float` - The state's budget surplus or deficit as a percentage of Gross State Product.
 Sourced from state financial reports or rating agency data.

-### 3.4.
-TradeHistory
+#### 3.1.3.
+TradeHistory Model
 A list of individual trade records for a specific instrument over a 20-day look-back period preceding the calculation date.
-This longer period allows for summaries across multiple time horizons (1-day, 5-day, 20-day).
 - `trades`: `array` - An array of trade objects, where each object contains:
     - `trade_datetime`: `datetime`
     - `price`: `float`